 We often think first of the physical elements of diagnosis and treatment.
 However, it’s just as important to focus on our mental and emotional well-being.
 When these are in good shape – factors often called behavioral health – we’re more likely to eat healthy, exercise, go to the doctor for a check-up and do other things that help maintain good health.
 On the other hand, behavioral health conditions such as addiction, anxiety and depression can limit healthy behavior and, if ignored, can worsen our health.
 There is a strong link between physical and behavioral health, and that is why addressing both is critical for overall wellness.

 Because of this, Arkansas Blue Cross is committed to addressing all the ways that lifestyle, behavior, environment and medical history can affect the physical and mental health of those we serve.
 We call this a “Whole Person Approach” to healthcare.

 Factors That Influence our Whole Health

-Understanding how these forces are connected allows us to better address the root causes of physical and behavioral health, and develop programs to make a difference for Arkansans.
-And we do so in collaboration with care providers and community partners across the state, to help people where they live, work, go to school and play.
+Understanding how these forces are connected allows us to better address the root causes of physical and behavioral health and develop programs to make a difference for Arkansans.
+And we collaborate with care providers and community partners across the state to help people where they live, work, go to school and play.